Welcome to the Twickenham & District Model Railway Club.

 We open at 19:30 most Friday evenings, visitors are always welcome.

-In addition to our layouts, we have a five circuit, multi-gauge DC/DCC running track that is usually available for use on the first three Friday’s of each month.
+In addition to our layouts, our multi-gauge DC/DCC running track is usually available for use on the first three Fridays of each month.

 The tracks are able to accommodate all popular gauges, from ‘N’ to G’, plus half a dozen other gauges, including: ‘TT’, 14mm, ‘S’ ….
 If you are making a special trip, check with us first.